wiz64/wiz64/README.md

 </p>
 </p>

-> P.S- I have retired due to certain circumstances in my personl life.
+> P.S- I have retired due to certain circumstances in my personal life.
 I have coded for over 20 projects, I am unable to continue this anymore.
 I cease to exist now. <br>
 > If anyone would like to continue my open source projects, I warmly appreciate that.
 Please fork.<br>
 `Signing off - wiz64 - 28th August 2022`